 - medical ultrasound;

 - trauma/accident and emergency.

 Alternatively, you could choose to specialise with a particular group of patients, such as children or stroke patients.

-As your career progresses, you may become an advanced and then consultant practitioner, taking on a higher level of clinical responsibility and management of patients.
-At consultant level you'll contribute to the strategic development of services and undertake education and research.
+As your career progresses, you may become an advanced practitioner, taking on a higher level of clinical responsibility and management of patients.
+A small number of diagnostic ragiographers go on to work at consultant level, where you'll contribute to the strategic development of services and undertake education and research.

 Imaging service managers are professional qualified managers and are responsible for the strategic delivery and planning, along with the day-to-day operational management, of radiotherapy services.